 Price: Free for iOS and Android devices at DietBet

 HealthyWage reminds me of a pocket-sized version of “The Biggest Loser” show.
-HealthyWage starts your weight loss journey by encouraging you calculate your winnings before you commit to a challenge.
+HealthyWage starts your weight loss journey by encouraging you to calculate your winnings before you commit to a challenge.
 Use the built-in calculator to enter how many pounds you want to lose, how long you need to reach your goal and how much you want to bet per month.
-Weight-loss goals range from zero to 200 across six to 18 months, and you can wager $6 to $1,600 per month in $1 increments.
-For example, you could win between $500 to $1,323 if you lose 30 pounds over nine months on a bet of $50 per month.
+Weight-loss goals range from zero to 200 across six to 18 months, and you can wager $5 to $995 per month in $5 increments.
+For example, you could win between $500 to $1,324 if you lose 30 pounds over nine months on a bet of $50 per month.
 HealthyWage gives bigger prize offers to people who statistically have a hard time losing weight, based on BMI, time of year, how much you want to lose and other factors to get an exact payout.
+And, you have to be looking to lose at least 10% of your body weight.

 To stay on track during the challenge, participate in unofficial weekly weigh-ins.
 While they’re not required, weekly weigh-ins are encouraged to prevent fraud among contestants.
 While you’re limited to just one HealthyWager at a time, you can actually participate in up to 10 team and jackpot challenges at a time.
-Winners are typically paid within a week via check or PayPal.
+You earn HW Points for winning a challenge, which can be used to pay for future challenges or cashed out.
+Winners are typically paid within 2-5 days via PayPal or 1-3 weeks via check.

 What stands out about this app is the people at HealthyWage seem committed to enforcing strong contest regulations and ensuring everyone loses the weight in a healthy manner.
 Pregnant participants are disqualified but can postpone a challenge until a future date.
 There’s even a yo-yo rule to help previous winners who may have regained their weight, designed to keep them from repeating their weight loss in an unhealthy manner.
 Professional athletes, bodybuilders and trainers who have earned more than $5,000 in contests or by providing weight loss training services over the last five years aren’t eligible to participate.